 The way the pastry chef puts the cherry on the cake, the same way the project manager looks forward to having the results of the project accepted.
-This final act of the performance has two parts: the formal act and the informal act.
+This final act of the performance has two parts: the formal and the informal one.

 From a bridge to an IT module, the acceptance of the project results shall be formalised in a way or another.